pbossman/rtpsugmembers.github.io/README.md

     - If you browse to your github page site it should update shortly https://username.github.io/ for our example https://rtpsugtest.github.io/

+10. For the final part of this tutorial you will commit your change back to the original repository that you forked.

+    - Start by navigating to the main page of your repository and verifying that you are on the master branch
+    - Click 'New pull request'

     ![Console](https://github.com/RTPSUGMembers/rtpsugmembers.github.io/blob/master/assets/images/readme/newpull1.PNG)

+    - On the next screen verify the left has "RTPSUGMember/rtpsugmembers.github.io" and "base:master"
+    - Verify that the right contains your repository and "base:master"
+    - Click 'Create pull request'

     ![Console](https://github.com/RTPSUGMembers/rtpsugmembers.github.io/blob/master/assets/images/readme/newpull2.PNG)

+    - On this page you will put in comments for your pull request, this will be used by the owner of the repository to decide to accept your request.
+    - After enter the details of your request click "Create pull request"

     ![Console](https://github.com/RTPSUGMembers/rtpsugmembers.github.io/blob/master/assets/images/readme/newpull3.PNG)

+    - THATS IT! now just wait for someone to get around to accepting your request.
+Get out there and start contributing to EVERYTHING!

     ![Console](https://github.com/RTPSUGMembers/rtpsugmembers.github.io/blob/master/assets/images/readme/newpull4.PNG)